Skip to content Skip to footer

 Minimum Employees Law Notes Regarding Applicability Chapter Reference

 2 Health Insurance Portability and Accountability Act (HIPAA) Employers usually not covered by HIPAA unless they operate any sort of health care facility or self-administer health care benefits.
-Health insurance portability and privacy
+Chapter 30: Health insurance portability and privacy

 50 Family and Medical Leave Act (FMLA) Applies to private employers with 50 or more employees in any 20-week period during the prior calendar year as well as public employers.
-Family and medical leave
+Chapter 17: Family and medical leave